Episodes (ballet): Background and conception

 Balanchine worked primarily in neoclassical ballet, and co-founded the New York City Ballet with Lincoln Kirstein in 1948.
-Meanwhile, Graham was a modern dance choreographer, and usually worked with her own company, the Martha Graham Dance Company.
-Kirstein often criticized modern dance, including a 1934 article in The New Republic, in which he attacked Graham.
+Meanwhile, Graham was a modern dance choreographer, and usually worked with her own company, the Martha Graham Dance Company, and had created the Graham technique.
+Kirstein, also the general director of NYCB, often criticized modern dance, including a 1934 article in The New Republic, in which he attacked Graham.
 Despite his continued dislike of modern dance, he acknowledge in 1937 that he "was unequipped for her simplicity and self-blinded by her genuinely primitive expression."
 A collaboration between Balanchine and Graham was first pitched by painter Pavel Tchelitchew in December 1935.
 He suggested to the two choreographers and Kirstein that they collaborate on "an evening's spectacle involving three archetypes: Don Juan, Don Quixote, Hamlet," while Graham would be the corresponding "feminine archetype."
 The idea never came to fruition.

 In the 1950s, Balanchine began listening to music by Anton Webern, after being introduced to his works by Igor Stravinsky.
-Balanchine spoke about Webern's works,Webern's orchestral music fills the air like molecules; it is written for atmosphere.
+Balanchine spoke about Webern's worksWebern's orchestral music fills the air like molecules; it is written for atmosphere.
 The first time I heard it, I knew it could be danced to.
 It seemed to me like Mozart and Stravinsky, music that can be danced to because it leaves the mind free to see the dancing.
 In listening to composers like Beethoven and Brahms, every listener has his own ideas, paints his own picture of what the music represents.
 How can I, a choreographer, try to squeeze a dancing body into a picture that already exists in someone's mind?
 It simply won't work.
 But it will with Webern.

 He had two ideas of using Webern's music for a ballet that were abandoned, before deciding to use all seven of Webern's orchestral compositions, which last under an hour together.
 Kirstein then suggested having Graham contribute on the choreography.
 Graham was approached about the ballet by Kirstein in January 1959, and he spoke about "key characters of feminine distinction" for her to dance.
 He thought about an interpretation of Alice's Adventures in Wonderland, which Kirstein believed to carry the "essence of Martha's spirit."
 Graham, unable to respond to this but still interested in the collaboration, suggested Mary, Queen of Scots instead.
+Graham dancer Linda Hodes recalled that Graham was hesitant about accepting the commission, but believed it was due to Graham's rejection of ballet traditions.
 The title, Episodes, came from Tchelitchew's pitch.